 P&G Technical Analysis (NYSE:PG)

-Technical analysis is based on the study of past price and volume movements of a security with the help of technical stock charts or trading charts.
+Technical analysis relies on the belief that future price movements of a stock can be forecasted through the study of historical market data and technical charts.
 Just by looking at the P&G stock price one can't take a trading decision.
 A trader needs to find a chart pattern, which is a clear cut pattern formation on the PG stock chart which creates a trading signal.

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the PG stock.
-P&G bollinger bands show that the stock price is $92.64, upper band is 63.96, lower band is 60.74, and the average is 62.35.
+The stock price is trading between the average and the lower band in the context of P&G bollinger bands.